-Please forgive this lengthy article but it is written with your safety in mind so please read and digest prior to booking a lesson.
+The lengthy but necessary article below has been written with your safety in mind so please read and digest prior to booking a lesson.

-I have the government’s go ahead to open my practice to clients and will be offering one to one lessons from 12th August, and group sessions from September, dates to be arranged.
+I am offering one to one lessons and hope to start group sessions from October, dates to be arranged.
 For groups, this will depend upon availability of venues and facilities.

 Guidance Prior To Having Lessons